BerkeleyBlockchain/satchel/README.md

 #### School

-- School can login with its MetaMask account.
+- Multiple schools can sign up and login with their MetaMask accounts.
 - School can withdraw DAI that has been sent to the school from the garnered interest of its associated community members.
 Withdrawn funds go to the school’s wallet.
 - School can create a new project that will be showcased to its community members.
 - School can see current projects.